Chloe-Soulard/Predicted_CRISPR-Cas9_off-targets_across_plant_genomes/README.md

 -the pipeline reconstructs coding sequences, selects the most conserved region in a exon for all species, and submits each genes sequence in that window to CRISPOR (https://crispor.gi.ucsc.edu) against each species' own genome assembly.
 -the pipeline then retrieves the results, count predicted off-target sites for all guides.

-Verification where conducted at each steps.
+Verification was conducted at each steps.

 Code was written using Claude code, Opus model